sauradeep93/molsim_workflow/README.md

 Please make sure that all the respective programs are installed in your system.

-Publications which have used this workflow: https://pubs.acs.org/doi/10.1021/acsami.1c16220
+Publications that have used this workflow: https://pubs.acs.org/doi/10.1021/acsami.1c16220

 Workflow contributors: Sauradeep Majumdar, Elias Moubarak